gerhart01/Hyper-V-scripts/extract_hvcalls/Readme.md

 	hvcalls_results.json - list of Hyper-V hypercalls
 	hvcalls_unknown.json - list of hypercalls name with unknown Hypercall code (you need do manual analysis for it)

+You can use extract_hvcalls.py in non batch mode.
+Simply open idb database and run script (ALT+F7) in IDA PRO gui.

 I recommend extract hypercalls from winhvr.sys and winhv.sys first, then from other files.

+Script start.ps1 can open existing .i64 files, if they are presented in $dir_with_hvcalls_bin directory.

 ![](./image01.png)